Volunteer Lake-Monitoring Program (VLMP)

 Protocols and support documents

-Guide for the assessment of lake bacteriological water quality
+Assessment of lake bacteriological water quality

 (French, PDF, 1,4 MB)

-- Periphyton monitoring protocol
+- Periphyton monitoring

 (French, PDF, 2,4 MB)

-Water quality sampling protocol
+Water quality sampling

 PDF, 1 MB)

 Planning inventories (riparian strips and littoral zones)

 (French, PDF, 539 kb)